 - Serve: If you have any leftover blueberry sauce, spoon a little over the top of the muffins before serving.

 - Store these in an airtight container.
 They can be left at room temperature for a couple of days, or they can be stored in the fridge for longer.

 - Heat them up in the microwave for a few seconds to warm them up (especially after being in the fridge) and serve with a little butter too for extra flavor!

-- Or, reheat in the oven for a few minutes (this method reduces any stickiness on the tops of the muffins that the fridge might have caused).
+- Or, reheat in the oven for a few minutes (this method reduces any stickiness the fridge might cause on the tops of the muffins).

 Freezing Blueberry Muffins:

 - Once the muffins have cooled completely, they can be frozen and stored in a freezer safe container.

 - You can flash freeze them (place them on a baking tray spaced apart and freeze for 1 hour) and then place them in a freezer container or ziplock bag to finish freezing.
 Flash freezing keeps them from sticking to each other.

 - Or, you can individually wrap them in saran wrap or baggies and freeze them.